 Arts and Entertainment

 The Hills and Figment's installations are just a few of Governors Island's draws.
 Art lovers, take note: the island presents many exhibitions, including its twice-yearly open studios show (the culmination of its artists' residency program).
 In addition, shows pop up all over, many hosted in Nolan Park.
 This recently renovated 30-acre green space at the southwestern tip of the island—near the hammocks, ball fields, sprinkler showers and playgrounds—features site-specific pieces like Mark Handforth's Weeping Hydrant and Painted Phone.
-The island welcomes more rotating presentations as well, including this year's exhibition from the New-York Historical Society at Nolan Park, Revolution: NYC & the War for Independence.
+The island welcomes more rotating presentations as well, including exhibitions from the New-York Historical Society.

 Music is another a staple of the island's summer offerings.
 One of the past decade's long-running highlights is the Jazz Age Lawn Party, which takes place every June and August and blends live music, games and fashions of the 1920s and '30s.
 Many of the tunes—and most of the event's organization—come courtesy of Michael Arenella and His Dreamland Orchestra.
 "This is the only place where this could happen," Arenella says.

 If all the sightseeing and relaxing makes you famished, visit the Liggett Terrace Food Court.
 During the week you'll find an assortment of vendors there offering tasty treats: Veronica's Kitchen, which serves West Indian cuisine; Perfect Picnic and its prepared gourmet lunches; and ice cream alternative Alchemy Creamery, among them.
 On weekends look for food trucks parked along King Avenue in the historic district.

 Conservation and Volunteering